twknab/viaRV_vue_cli_project/README.md

 JSON Server should install when running `npm install`, but please confirm this else the project won't work as expected.

+Note: You should have 2 terminal windows running: the first (1) running the `json-server` and the second (2) running your vue development server.

 You can run the project locally by cloning this repository, and running the commands below:

 ## Installation